Suffwan/Final_Project/README.md

 --
   ## This project is an Analysis on NBA dataset

+  # ETL Process:
   * I took the NBA dataset from Kaggle.
   * There were many tables given in that dataset but i selected only two tables for my analysis.
   * In that dataset I selected two tables one is fact table and one is dimenssion table, My fact table is contain (games) table and my dimenssion table contain     (game_info) table.
+  * Since there is no need for cleansing the data because data is given in good formate.
+We will load the data now.
+  * After Extracting the data from the dataset now I will load it on MySQL server we will transform and load the data on our data base.

+    # Overview
   * For the analysis on my dataset i perform all the analysis on MySQL.
-For the analysis I tried to do it in a way where I did the analysis on my two favoirte teams
-  ('Toronto Raptors vs Golden State Warriors').
+For the analysis I tried to do it in a way where I did the analysis on my two favoirte       teams ('Toronto Raptors vs Golden State Warriors').
   * I tried to perfome some analysis on it to get some results.
   * Other approch i did for analysis is that I perform the analysis on all the teams and tried to get as much insights as I can from Dataset.

 --